 Please note: this option doesn’t disable the categories for the trade user, it just removes the links to them.

 You can also set whether or not this user group can use the public discounts you have set up and if they can benefit from the loyalty points scheme.

 Finally you can create a unique template for this user group and assign it within the Properties tab.
 This is a great way to create a totally unique experience for exclusive customers and they will be able to tell which version of your site they are on.

 Once you are happy with your options click on the Save icon and three more tabs will appear next to the Properties tab.

 You will only be able to assign categories in this section that have been set to Private within the Category Editor.
 You can create categories exclusively for user groups, assign any of your products to them and by setting them to private they will not be visible to the general public.

 You can only assign non-coupon code discounts to user groups.
 These discounts must be set as inactive for public users within the Discount Manager so that they remain private.

 You can give your user group customers alternative prices to your public customers in two ways.
-You can either give them a blanket discount by creating a non-coupon code discount within the Discount Manager or you can set individual product pricing through the Pricing Exceptions tab.
+You can either give them a blanket discount by creating a non-coupon code discount within the Discount Manager and assigning it within the Private Discounts tab or you can set individual product pricing through the Pricing Exceptions tab.

 Other Settings & Info